Zweihorn/macports-test/README.md

 The revised versions of the existing ports addressed and my newly formed ports will be submitted as a pull request to the MacPorts project after completing basic application tests sufficiently to my best knowledge.
 A final run of the [port lint](https://guide.macports.org/#using.port.lint) command shall ensure the *Portfile* conforms to the [MacPorts development standards](https://guide.macports.org/#development).
 If such an experimental port will become available as an official port is solely up to the deliberations of the MacPorts team.

+Currently the goal of a **forked-daapd** port is the main driver of my efforts.

 - - -

 # Existing Ports Revised

 ## antlr3
 [ANTLRv3](http://www.antlr3.org), ANother Tool for Language Recognition, is the legacy version of a language tool that provides a framework for constructing recognizers, compilers, and translators from grammatical descriptions containing Java, C#, or C++ actions.

+> ANTLR, ANother Tool for Language Recognition, is a language tool that provides a framework for constructing recognizers, interpreters, compilers, and translators from grammatical descriptions containing actions in a variety of target languages.
+ANTLR provides excellent support for tree construction, tree walking, translation, error recovery, and error reporting.

+> Terence Parr is the maniac behind ANTLR and has been working on language tools since 1989.

+There is an official [antlr3 3.2 Portfile](https://github.com/macports/macports-ports/blob/master/lang/antlr3/Portfile) available but this does not meet the requirements for the b.m. **forked-daapd** port.
+Furthermore, I aim for a newly formed *antlr3-no-st3* to avoid conflicts with other ports depending on the antlr3 3.3 port and to better meet the forked-daapd port requirements at the same time.

-By [ANTLR](http://www.antlr.org) is a more recent 4+ version available.
-IMHO it is unclear if this could add to *forked-daapd*.
+A more recent 4+ version of [ANTLR](http://www.antlr.org) is available.
+IMHO it is completlely unclear if this could be added to the forked-daapd port in the future.

 ## TBC
 to be continued